shmorri/docs-casa-prod/3.1.4/source/administration/2fa-basics.md

 You can increase or even reduce this value at your discretion via the [admin console](admin-console.md#2fa-settings).

-To further reduce the likelihood of lockouts, Casa forces users to initially enroll one OTP credential before any other.
-OTP credentials are generally more accessible than their counterparts (like U2F) since they normally don't demand special conditions from the device used to access, like having a USB port.

 There is no limit to the number of credentials a user can enroll, and credentials do not need to be of the same type: any combination is valid as long as one is OTP.
 If a user attempts to delete their only available OTP credential, a prompt will appear warning that doing so will disable 2FA, that is, resorting to password authentication.

 ## Supported types of 2FA